seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 great revenue! heaven bless thee from a tutor, and
 discipline come not near thee!
 Let thy blood be thy
 direction till thy death! then if she that lays thee
-out says thou art a fair corse, I’ll be sworn and
+out says thou art a fair corse, I'll be sworn and
-sworn upon’t she never shrouded any but lazars.
+sworn upon't she never shrouded any but lazars.
 Amen.
-Where’s Achilles?
+Where's Achilles?

 **PATROCLUS**
 What, art thou devout? wast thou in prayer?